Washing meat: Effectiveness

 Neither the U.S. Food and Drug Administration nor the United States Department of Agriculture recommend washing or cleaning meats, as cross-contamination can likely spread bacteria from raw meat and poultry juices to other foods, utensils and surfaces.
 While it might have been appropriate at one time in order to remove impurities due to self-slaughtered meats, according to the USDA, in modern times, no further washing is needed as meat and poultry are cleaned during processing.

 Modern usage persists

 Although not recommended by the USDA, washing meat is a longstanding technique used in many household kitchens and by top chefs, many of whom recommend it in their cookbooks and on cooking television networks.
-Similarly, the same recommendation of avoiding cross-contamination is advised of brining and the usages of marinades.
+Similarly, the same recommendation of avoiding cross-contamination is advised of brining and the usage of marinades.

 After the CDC warned against washing chicken before cooking in statement posted on Twitter on 29 April 2019, there was backlash by some black Americans on Twitter, many of whom still implement this practice in their culinary uses today.

 According to a study conducted by Jennifer Quinlan of Drexel University, roughly 90% of people in a survey of people in Philadelphia, USA, say they wash their chicken before cooking.